The Normal Heart (film): Production

 In August 2011, Ryan Murphy said in an interview with Deadline Hollywood that he had optioned The Normal Heart and intended to produce the film version, starring Mark Ruffalo "and maybe Julia Roberts".
 The Hollywood Reporter confirmed the film news in January 2012, adding Alec Baldwin, Matt Bomer, and Jim Parsons to the previously announced cast.
 In March 2013, Taylor Kitsch joined the cast.
 In April 2013, the casting of actors Jonathan Groff and Joe Mantello was announced.
 In May 2013, it was announced that Alfred Molina would be replacing Alec Baldwin.
 Both Parsons and Mantello had starred in the 2011 Broadway revival, although Parsons was the only actor to reprise his role.

 Murphy stated that he created this film, despite the play from which it derives being written in the 1980s, due to fears that people born after the 1980s AIDS crisis would not remember its lessons.
 The main producers were HBO & Plan B, Brad Pitt's production company.

 Filming

-Principal photography began on June 8, 2013, in New York City, New York.
+Principal photography began on June 8, 2013, in New York City.
 On July 12, the crew was spotted shooting the film in Little Italy.
 During the course of filming, production was temporarily suspended to allow some of the actors to change their physical appearances; Bomer lost 40 pounds to show the ravages of AIDS on his character.

 Release

-The Normal Heart debuted on HBO on May 25, 2014, after an earlier theatrical screening at the Inside Out Film and Video Festival in Toronto, Ontario, Canada on May 23, 2014.
+The Normal Heart debuted on HBO on May 25, 2014, after an earlier theatrical screening at the Inside Out Film and Video Festival in Toronto on May 23, 2014.